aurazona/auras-fnf-shit/README.md

 heyo, aurazona here.

-this repo is where i'll be storing all of my fnf shit, so stuff like source code, assets, etc.
+this repo is where i'll be storing all my scrapped fnf shit, so stuff like source code, assets, etc.

 feel free to have a peek at my code to see how i did certain things, etc.